LiMinggang/madedit-mod/README.txt

 Mod v0.4.15
 New: Use input file ext as SaveAs file type filter
+New: Use javascript syntax for typescript at first
 Fix: Size issue of MacroDialog
 Fix: Save new created empty file as would cause crash #271